RamonsArchive/cse15l-lab-reports/LabReport3.md

   ./government/Gen_Account_Office/d01121g.txt
   ```
 * Example Eight: `find . -size +10k`
-  This command finds all files larger than 10 kilobytes recursively from current directory
+  This command finds all files larger than 10 kilobytes recursively from current directory.
+This command is useful because it locates     all files bigger than a certain 10 kilobytes.
   ```
   ramonm.m@Ramons-MacBook-Pro technical % find . -size +10k
   ./government/About_LSC/Progress_report.txt